earthcube/earthcube_utilities/earthcube_utilities/docs/validation_test_data.md

 Logic, after files are approved, they should not change, so testing can be automated. using approvals tests approach

+## NOTE
+I am going to suggest that this be done in the GeocodesMetadata reop, rather than earthcube utilities closer to the metadata is a good thing.

+Also, that would mean that a small portion of the EC utilities is packaged and documented.
+* graph (graph directory from  to  ec_utils)
+* s3 just use the minio client or boto...

 ### Test 1: basic loading
 * pre-setup
   * create a config file, sans secrets. store.